Nadrieril/blog/_posts/2025-11-13-pinning-is-a-kind-of-static-borrow.md

         Collection { objects: RefCell::new(Vec::new()) }
     }

-    // Add the entry to the collection fn insert(mut self: Pin<&mut Self>, entry: Pin<&mut Entry<T>>) {
+    // Add the entry to the collection. fn insert(mut self: Pin<&mut Self>, entry: Pin<&mut Entry<T>>) {
         if entry.collection.get().is_some() {
             panic!("Can't insert the same object into multiple collections");
         }
         // Pointer from collection to entry.
-This `&mut` is unsafe: not all mutations through it are
+This `&mut` is unsafe: not all mutations
-        // allowed.
+        // through it are allowed.
-        let this : &mut Self = unsafe { Pin::get_mut(&mut self) };
+        let mut_this : &mut Self = unsafe { Pin::get_mut(&mut self) };
-        this.objects.borrow_mut().push(Pin::get_weak(&entry));
+        mut_this.objects.borrow_mut().push(Pin::get_weak(&entry));
-        // Pointer from entry to collection
+        // Pointer from entry to collection.
         let weak_this: &weak Self = Pin::get_weak(&self);
         entry.collection.set(Some(weak_this));
     }

-    // Show all entries of the collection fn print_all(self: Pin<&mut Self>)
+    // Show all entries of the collection. fn print_all(self: Pin<&mut Self>)
     where T: ::std::fmt::Debug
     {
         print!("[");
         for entry in self.objects.borrow().iter() {
-            let entry : &Entry<T> = unsafe { &**entry };
+            // Safety: the `Drop` impl of `Entry` guarantees that the weak refs we hold are valid. let entry : &Entry<T> = unsafe { &**entry };
             print!(" {:?},", entry.x);
         }